 - A. The Small Business Applicant must: (13 CFR §120.100) - 1.
 Be an operating business; - 2.
 Be organized for profit; - 3.
 Be located in the United States (includes territories and possessions); - 4.
 Be small (as defined by SBA); and - 5.
-Demonstrate a need for the desired credit. - B. Lender must certify that credit is not available elsewhere on reasonable terms; (13 CFR §120.101) - C. The following businesses are not eligible: (13 CFR §120.110) - 1.
+Demonstrate a need for the desired credit. - B. Lender must certify that credit is not available elsewhere on reasonable terms; (13 CFR §120.101) - C. The Small Business Applicant must show that the funds are not available from alternative sources, including personal resources of the principals; (13 CFR §120.102) - D. The following businesses are not eligible: (13 CFR §120.110) - 1.
 Non-profit businesses (for profit subsidiaries are eligible) - 2.
 Financial businesses primarily engaged in the business of lending, such as banks, finance companies, and factors; - 3.
 Passive businesses owned by developers and landlords that do not actively use or occupy the assets acquired or improved with the loan proceeds (except Eligible Passive Companies); - 4.
 Life insurance companies; - 5.
 Businesses located in a foreign country (businesses in the U.S. owned by aliens may qualify) - 6.
 Pyramid sales distribution plans; - 7.
 Businesses deriving more than one-third of gross annual revenue from legal gambling activities; - 8.
 Businesses engaged in any illegal activity; - 9.
-Private clubs and businesses which limit the number of memberships for reasons other than capacity; - 10.
-Government-owned entities (except for businesses owned or controlled by a Native American tribe);
+Private clubs and businesses which limit the number of memberships for reasons other than capacity;

-11. Businesses principally engaged in teaching, instructing, counseling or indoctrinating religion or religious beliefs, whether in a religious or secular setting;
+10. Government-owned entities (except for businesses owned or controlled by a Native American tribe);

-- 12. Consumer and marketing cooperatives (producer cooperatives are eligible); - 13.
+- 11. Businesses principally engaged in teaching, instructing, counseling or indoctrinating religion or religious beliefs, whether in a religious or secular setting; - 12.
+Consumer and marketing cooperatives (producer cooperatives are eligible); - 13.
 Loan packagers earning more than one third of their gross annual revenue from packaging SBA loans; - 14.
 Businesses with an Associate who is incarcerated, on probation, on parole, or has been indicted for a felony or a crime of moral turpitude; - 15.
 Businesses in which the lender or any of its Associates owns an equity interest; - 16.
-Businesses which present live performances of a prurient sexual nature; or derive directly or indirectly more than 5% of their gross revenue through the sale of products or services, or the presentation of any depictions or displays, of a prurient sexual nature; - 17.
+Businesses which present live performances of a prurient sexual nature; or derive directly or indirectly more than 5% of their gross revenue through the sale of products or services, or the presentation of any depictions or displays, of a prurient sexual nature: - 17.
 A business or applicant involved in a business which defaulted on a Federal loan or federally assisted financing resulting in a loss to the government.
 A compromise agreement shall also be considered a loss; - 18.
 Businesses primarily engaged in political or lobbying activities; and - 19.
 Speculative businesses (such as oil wildcatting).